 In connection with the offering, J.P.
 Morgan Securities LLC, as the stabilization manager, and/or any person acting on behalf thereof may purchase and sell the Notes in the open market and engage in other transactions, subject to applicable laws and regulations.
 These transactions may include short sales, stabilizing transactions and purchases to cover positions created by short sales.
 Short sales involve the sale by the stabilization manager and/or any person acting on behalf thereof of a greater principal amount of the Notes than they are required to purchase from us in the offering.
 Stabilizing transactions consist of bids or purchases by the stabilization manager and/or any person acting on behalf thereof for the purpose of preventing or retarding a decline in the market price of the Notes while the offering is in progress.
-These transactions may also include stabilizing transactions by the stabilization manager and/or any person acting on any person acting on behalf thereof for the purpose of preventing or retarding a decline in the market price of the Notes while the offering is in progress.
-These transactions may also include stabilizing transactions by the stabilization manager and/or any person acting on behalf thereof for the purpose of preventing for the accounts of the initial purchasers.
+These transactions may also include stabilizing transactions by the stabilization manager and/or any person acting on behalf thereof for the accounts of the initial purchasers.